-The Netherlands is the world’s 2nd largest exporter of AgriFood products, the result of continuous innovations in AgriFood value chains.
-The Netherlands is ranked # 6 among the most innovative countries worldwide, and ranked #2 in Europe with the highest private R&D investment rate in AgriFood.
-We are ready to share our knowledge, innovations and experience with Ukrainian food processing companies.
-Our experienced Dutch suppliers of food processing equipment, packaging lines, storage technology and logistics will be glad to support AgriFood companies in their process of transition!
+The Netherlands is a small, densely populated country, with some 410 inhabitants per square kilometer (UA: 73/km2).
+Yet it’s the globe’s number two exporter of AgriFood products as measured by value, second only to the United States, which has 270 times its landmass.
+A clear result of continuous innovations in AgriFood value chains.
+The Netherlands is ranked #6 among the most innovative countries worldwide, and ranked #2 in Europe with the highest private R&D investment rate in AgriFood.
+We are ready to share our knowledge, innovations and experience!

 PIB FoodTechLink Ukraine focuses on the most promising food processing sectors in Ukraine: